A DESIGN PERSPECTIVE ON THE WAY

 Secondly, when more currency is being produced without a commensurate increase in the value of real goods being produced, the devaluation of the currency doesn't occur equally across the system.
 Its effect on prices is amplified the further one stands away from the source, the way a whip's impact is stronger the further away the whipping tip is from the whipping master's hand.
 In other words, when the issuer of the currency spends it, it has yet to devalue, when the first recipient of the issuer's currency spends it, it may still be close to its original value because the market has no significant new information about prices.
 As the money is spent by a wider and wider set of people, its value rapidly decreases, until the final people in the wave, those with very little leverage in the decision-making process, receive the fully devalued currency.
 Thus, inflation represents a transfer of wealth from those who are further from the political centre to those who are closest to it.
 In a free market of currencies, this is counteracted by the fact that people can simply refuse a currency when they sell their products and use another one instead.

 Finally, currency isn't just a product like any other product, it is by definition the most marketable one.
 It is the thing that is sold for everything that is bought, and the thing that is bought for everything that is sold.
 It is therefore most subject to the aggregate information contained within the market and performs least well in a non-market environment.
-The calculation that tells you how much currency the system will need and how it values everything else in the human interaction system cannot be done better by a small committee than by the aggregate calculation of an entire nation buying and selling products and services through it.
+The calculation that tells you how much currency the system will need and how it values everything else in the human interaction system cannot be done better by a small committee than by an entire nation buying and selling products and services through it.

 So, the case is made that a medium of exchange needs to be a product of the free market, rather than something imposed on the free market.
 It needs to simply be the free market's most marketable product, the product you're happy to trade your other products for because you know you can always trade it back in to buy what you really wanted.
 Obviously, the biggest attribute it can have in that regard is its network value.
 Network value is value that is determined by the number of people who are also in possession of a product.
 For example, an email address is useless if there's nobody else you know with an email address.
 Who are you going to email?
 An email becomes most useful when everyone in your network also has an email address.